aravinthvr/portfolio/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the Creative Commons Attribution 4.0 International License.

+You are free to use, modify, and share this work, but **must provide appropriate credit** to the original author: **Aravinthaprasath V.**

 ---